pupil-labs/pupil-docs/alpha-lab/scanpath-rim/index.md

 </a>
 </div>

-If you want to work with the code locally, feel free to download it [here](https://gist.github.com/nadje/7a8f1e5590ab9022be4253a5b0d8d238).
+If you want to work with the code locally, feel free to download it from this [GitHub Repository](https://gist.github.com/nadje/7a8f1e5590ab9022be4253a5b0d8d238).

 ## Review the Scanpaths
 After running the notebook, you'll find the following files in your folder: